ErbB4/HSP-SS-interplay/data_and_code_by_figure/Fig4/readme.md

 This folder contains data and analysis code for growing the network with Gaussian HSP rule (eta>0), as shown in Fig4.
+In the main folder, we grew the network without external current injection.
+In the subfolders, damping current was injected into the E pop to facilitate synapse growth.